GUIDE

 As privacy regulations continue to evolve, staying compliant has become a top priority for mobile app marketers, shaping the future of the industry.
 Adjust has wholeheartedly embraced these changes to safeguard user privacy and uphold stringent data protection standards with our suite of next-gen measurement products.

-Conversion value mapping: Conversion Hub, Adjust's innovative solution for conversion value mapping, offers mobile marketers a dynamic toolkit to excel in the ever-evolving iOS and SKAdNetwork (SKAN) landscape.
+Conversion value mapping: Conversion Hub, Adjust's innovative solution for conversion value mapping, offers mobile marketers a dynamic toolkit to excel in the ever-evolving iOS SKAdNetwork (SKAN), and AdAttributionKit landscape.
 Smart setup simplifies the measurement process by providing tailored, machine-learning generated conversion values, aligning them with app characteristics and user behavior.

-Support for increasing ATT opt-in: Adjust is here to help you in the journey to secure higher opt-in rates.
-We have accumulated significant insights into how to effectively optimize for opt-in rates, as well as a view of ATT opt-in benchmarks.
+Support for increasing ATT opt-ins: Adjust is here to help you in the journey to secure higher opt-in rates.
+We have accumulated significant insights into how to effectively optimize for opt-in rates, and provide annual updates on ATT opt-in benchmarks.
 Whether it's A/B testing, predictive modeling, or understanding user motivations, Adjust stands as a dedicated partner in ensuring the success of opt-in strategies in the realm of data privacy.

 Privacy is an ongoing commitment